Smith & Wesson: SW99 Series

 S&W reached an agreement with Walther to produce variations of the P99 line of pistols.
-Branded as the SW99, the pistol is available in several calibers, including 9 mm, .40 S&W, and .45 ACP, and in both full size and compact variations.
+Branded as the SW99, the pistol is available in several calibers, including 9mm, .40 S&W, and .45 ACP, and in both full size and compact variations.
 Under the terms of the agreement, Walther produced the frames, and Smith & Wesson produced the slide and barrel.
 The pistol has several cosmetic differences from the original Walther design and strongly resembles a hybrid between the P99 and the Sigma series.